open-learning/git4ol/guide.md

 edit ffa19d5 Inline Links
 edit ea8ac14 Inline Links with a Title edit b330a00 Reference Links edit 09b686c Reference Links with options edit 79c24c8 Images edit 2f264bc Inline Code edit 2a4396c Block Code

-# Rebase 9da9f3c..2a4396c onto 9da9f3c (11 command(s))
+# Rebase 9da9f3c..2a4396c onto 9da9f3c
 #
 # Commands:
 #  p, pick = use commit
 #  r, reword = use commit, but edit the commit message
 #  e, edit = use commit, but stop for amending
 #  s, squash = use commit, but meld into previous commit
 #  f, fixup = like "squash", but discard this commit's log message
 #  x, exec = run command (the rest of the line) using shell
 #
 # These lines can be re-ordered; they are executed from top to bottom.
 #